-Case ascertainment is expressed as a ratio of the number of bowel cancer patients reported to the audit compared to the total number of patients admitted for the first time to the participating units with a date of diagnosis of bowel cancer within the audit period, according to NCRAS data for patients diagnosed in England and PEDW for patients diagnosed in Wales.
+Case ascertainment is expressed as a ratio of the number of bowel cancer patients reported to the audit compared to the total number of patients admitted for the first time to the participating units with a date of diagnosis of bowel cancer within the audit period, according to the 2020 NCRAS data extract for patients diagnosed in England and PEDW for patients diagnosed in Wales.
+This year it was not possible to use updated Cancer Registry data to estimate case ascertainment because the gold cancer registry data for 2021 was not available at the time of analysis.
+As explained above, RCRD under-ascertains cases.